 - Signal: "I want to include this message".
 This allows the user to add extra data to the request.
 It could be a receiver address when claiming an airdrop, or a vote when participating in governance.
 This mitigates an attack where an attacker could intercept a transaction with a proof and change the vote.

-If you want to learn more about ZKPs, we recommend the resources found here: https://github.com/ingonyama-zk/ingopedia.
+If you want to learn more about ZKPs, here is a great resource: https://github.com/ingonyama-zk/ingopedia.